App that Identifies Birds

 What bird photo scanners still get wrong

-- Low-light bird photos can hide color, eye rings, wing bars, and other field marks that separate similar species.
+- Low-light, distant, or blurry bird photos can hide color, eye rings, wing bars, and other field marks that separate similar species.

 - Rare species, hybrids, juveniles, and regional variants may be misidentified when the training examples are limited.